Flutterando/modular/README.md

 You need to do some initial setup.

-Create a file to be your main widget, thinking of configuring named routes within MaterialApp: (app_widget.dart)
+Create a file to be your main widget, thinking of configuring named routes within `MaterialApp`: (app_widget.dart)

 ```dart
 import 'package:flutter/material.dart';